 1968 - Firefighters Blake, Spencer and Maturo

-Blake, Maturo and Spencer bunked in the officers' room on their respective shifts.
+On their respective shifts, Firefighters Blake, Maturo and Spencer bunked in the officers' room, which is located right off the main hallway to the dayroom.
 Late on the first of his four nights in a row, Gil Spencer was the only person in the fire station.
 Before hitting the sack, he made his usual check of the fire station.
 The building was locked.
 Spencer retired to his bunk.

 But Spencer found no one else in the fire station that night.
 Whoever made those creepy noises in the hallway outside the officers' room also made a quick getaway.
 But how?
 The station was locked!